-- Walk quietly when moving to and from activities. - Electronic devices are prohibited in classrooms, except under teachers' discretion. - Respect "Quiet Zones"- no talking in hallways, restrooms, stairwells, church or the library. - Keep your hands, feet, and inappropriate comments to yourself. - Be honest with everyone, even when telling the truth is difficult. - Do your own work. - Treat others with respect. - Follow the dress code.
+- Walk quietly when moving to and from activities. - Electronic devices are prohibited in classrooms, unless instructional staff has prior approval from administration. - Respect "Quiet Zones"- no talking in hallways, restrooms, stairwells, church or the library. - Keep your hands, feet, and inappropriate comments to yourself. - Be honest with everyone, even when telling the truth is difficult. - Do your own work. - Treat others with respect. - Follow the dress code.